PayPal is offering a $10 referral bonus for both the person signing up and the person referring. Check out PayPal’s latest referral promo!

 When you invite your friend or family to join PayPal, you’ll both get $10.
-You can earn up to 5 friends during this promotion, earning a maximum of $50.
+You can earn a referral bonus for up to 5 friends during this promotion, earning a maximum of $50.
 See the referral terms and conditions.

-- Send 1 cent to a pal who doesn’t have PayPal
+- Send at least 1¢ to someone who doesn’t have PayPal.

-- Ask them to sign up and link their bank account or debit/credit card
+- Ask them to sign up for PayPal and link their bank account or debit/credit card.

-- When they spend or send $5+, we’ll send you both ten bucks
+- When they spend or send $5+, PayPal will send you both ten bucks.

 - You may only refer family and personal friends and acquaintances.
 Additionally, you must not publish or distribute the invitation to participate that you received from PayPal in public locations (online or otherwise) where the audience is likely to include people who are not your family or personal friends/acquaintances.
 If you do so, PayPal may disqualify you from participation in the Program and any successful referrals will be void, in PayPal’s sole discretion.

 - A referrer may refer a referee by sending $0.01 to the referee via “Send Money” payment in the app or web by providing the referee’s phone number or email address.

 - The referrer can claim a reward for a maximum of 5 referees per calendar year that satisfy the following “Reward Criteria”: (i) access and complete the PayPal sign up process to claim the referrer’s $0.01; (ii) link his/her bank, credit card or debit card to their PayPal account; (iii) verify their cell number linked to their PayPal account; and (iv) complete an Eligible Transaction (defined below).